chewyixin99/portfolio-1/README.md

 # portfolio-introduction
+30 December 2020
-first project, HTML, CSS, JS, flask.
+- Uploaded first project, HTML, CSS, JS, flask.
 Mostly tutorial-taught

 16 July 2021
 - Added basic comment feature with reply functionality
 - Updated navbar and CSS styles
 - Updated HTML templates to PHP templates
 - Added new 'projects' section in the homepage
+- Removed the use of Python Flask

 Demo
 -------------------